khm-travel/developer-test/README.md

 ## Tasks

+1. Style the form with any method, for example:
+- a custom CSS stylesheet
+- a SCSS/SASS build
-1. Style the form with a custom CSS stylesheet, a SCSS/SASS build, or use a frontend framework like [Bootstrap](https://getbootstrap.com/) or [TailwindCSS](https://tailwindcss.com)
+- a frontend framework like [Bootstrap](https://getbootstrap.com/) or [TailwindCSS](https://tailwindcss.com)
-2. Validate post request data
+3. Validate post request data
-3. Save form submissions to a database
+4. Save form submissions to a database

 ## Setup